 Creator’s Keywords: burden, the hard road

-This card reminds us that enthusiasm is not the only necessary ingredient!
-The fiery energy of wands can lead to taking on more projects, tasks, and plot lines than we can reasonably carry.
-When we reach this maximum capacity, everything becomes slowed and burdened.
-It is now necessary to prioritize and declutter so we can get on with all the good stuff!
+This card reminds you that enthusiasm is not the only necessary ingredient!
+The fiery energy of wands can lead to taking on more projects, tasks, and plot lines than you can reasonably follow through with.
+When you reach this maximum capacity, everything becomes slowed and burdened.
+It is now necessary to prioritize and declutter so you can get on with the good stuff.

 Ten of Wands Tarot Card Meanings in General

 The Waite-Smith tarot version shows a person hunched over, trying to walk forward with a huge bundle of wands in their hands.
 However, all those wands obscure the person’s vision, so it seems as though they are not making much progress!